 The DSL will provide advice and support to other staff on child welfare and child protection matters.
-Any concern for a child's safety or welfare will be recorded in writing (or on CPOMS) and given to the DSL.
+Any concern for a child's safety or welfare will be recorded on CPOMS or in writing and given to the DSL.

-During term time the DSL and / or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
-If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media.
+During term time the DSL and/or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+If in exceptional circumstances, a DSL/deputy DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media.